-Gardeners who pay for leaf bags and leaf cleanup services are losing money in two ways: by paying for unnecessary goods and services, and by getting rid of a free organic enrichment material for the garden.
-Once flower gardeners experience the results of the rich nutrients dead leaves can provide in the garden, they may be seeking out their neighbors’ leaf bags at the curb.
+Gardeners who pay for leaf bags and leaf-cleanup services are losing money in two ways: by paying for unnecessary goods and services and by getting rid of a free organic enrichment material for the garden.
+And once gardeners experience the results of the rich nutrients dead leaves can provide in the garden, they might end up seeking out their neighbors’ leaf bags at the curb.
 Unlocking the benefits of dead leaves is fairly simple, but it does take a little planning and strategy.

 Leaf Raking and Cleanup

-The last essential yard tool to make leaf cleaning easier is a pair of leaf scoops.
-These plastic claws have straps that attach to a gardener’s hands, allowing him to pick up several times the volume of leaves he could with gloved hands.
-These scoops also do spring duties like spreading compost and mulch.
+Another essential yard tool to make leaf cleanup easier is a pair of leaf scoops.
+These plastic claws have straps that attach to a person's hands, allowing them to pick up several times the volume of leaves they could hold with gloved hands.
+These scoops also do springtime duties, such as spreading compost and mulch.

-Microorganisms can take as long as two years to completely break a large leaf pile down into humus, but if the gardener starts a new pile each fall, he can guarantee a constant supply of this spongy material.
-Gardeners can use leaf mold in the garden the same way they use compost: as a soil amendment, potting soil ingredient, or as part of a mix to start seedlings.
+Microorganisms can take as long as two years to completely break down a large leaf pile.
+But if you start a new pile each fall, you can guarantee a constant supply of leaf mold.
+Use leaf mold in the garden the same way you use compost: as a soil amendment, potting soil ingredient, or part of a mix to start seedlings.